Generic Name: Risperidone Oral Solution (ris PER i done)

 - Keep taking risperidone oral solution as you have been told by your doctor or other health care provider, even if you feel well.

 - Measure liquid doses carefully.
 Use the measuring device that comes with risperidone oral solution.

-- Liquid may be taken without mixing or may be mixed with 1/2 cup of water, low fat milk, or orange juice.
+- Liquid may be taken without mixing or may be mixed with water, coffee, low-fat milk, or orange juice.
 Do not mix with cola or tea.